1inch/multicall/README.md

 >Note:
 > If the call to this method exceeds the gas limit, then the entire request will be reverted.

-### multiCall by gas limit
+### MultiCall by gas limit
 **Problem:**
 The point is that the node has a limit for gas per call of the contract.
-And it may happen that by making a simple multiCall we will not meet this limit.
+And it may happen that by making a simple MultiCall we will not meet this limit.
 If the gas limit on the node is large enough, we may face a time limit on the execution of the contract method.

 In total, **there are 2 restrictions on a node:**